-During the periodic review of registration of a Registered Member, the Registration Board will examine the CPD records in the NZIF membership database to ensure that requirements of this policy have been meet.
+During a periodic review of registration of a Registered Member, the Registration Board will examine the CPD records the member has submitted in the NZIF membership database to ensure the requirements of this policy have been met.
+This process will usually check, not just that sufficient time credits have been recorded, but also that the activities meet all the requirements of this policy including the correct recording of CPD categories.

-When the Registration Board considers an individual member's CPD record (either for an applicant or during an annual or periodic review), the member may be required to produce further evidence of compliance.
+When the Registration Board considers an individual member's CPD record it may require the member to produce further evidence of compliance.